RiazulRahat/ChessBotProject/README.md

-# chess-bot
+# Chess Bot
-A chess bot that will play moves automatically.
+A chess bot that will play moves automatically on a chess engine and learn best moves over time.